 I have always been an avid reader.
 I read many things, enjoy many things, but every now and again, a book or series comes along and brings with it the power to change the world by changing the person who reads it.
-The Vorkosigan Saga, also known as the Vorkosiverse or Miles books by Lois McMaster Bujold, is one of these.
+The Vorkosigan Saga, also known as the Vorkosiverse or Miles books by Lois McMaster Bujold, has been one of these for me.

 It takes your perspective, preconceptions, and prejudices, bundles them in a sack and then tips them back out for your own personal scrutiny and amusement.
 Books in the series have been nominated for and won multiple Hugo, Locus and Nebula awards with good reason.

 It’s one of those worlds where the characters really come to life and whilst reading, the pages and words fall away and reveal a whole universe with characters so real it’s impossible to not think of them as people.
-Many stories are told, some sad, some traumatic, some funny, some happy over the course of the series that is still not finished.
+Many stories are told – some sad, some traumatic, some funny, some happy – over the course of the series.
 I haven’t met anyone yet who have only read one book in series or were able to put down whichever books they had chosen to start with.